digital-land/digital-land.info/application/templates/pages/guidance/how-to-provide-data.md

 See the [data specifications guidance](specifications/) for how to provide this for each different subject.

+We have preferred formats for each field.
+We automatically change the formats of some fields, for example the dates.

 ---

 Step 3: Create or update the webpage hosting your data